Xetibo/ReSet-Doc/sections/implementation/architecture.typ

 for integration of specific environments.

-Interaction with the daemon can either be done with the user interface application provided by ReSet, or with IPC interaction from another source, this is explicitly done to allow third-party applications to also use ReSet.
+Interaction with the daemon can either be done with the user interface application provided by ReSet or with IPC interaction from another source, this is explicitly done to allow third-party applications to also use ReSet.

 The plugins are made via dynamic libraries, which are loaded by both the daemon